 Assessment of the plan will encompass both process and outcome evaluations.
 Process evaluation will entail examining each action in the plan to determine if progress has been achieved.
 Outcome evaluation will focus on assessing the impact of the activities.
 For certain projects, such as those specific to particular sites, it is relatively simple to gauge the safety impact by comparing pre-construction and post-construction crash statistics.
 In other cases, multiple activities may collectively influence changes in crash frequency.
 For instance, a reduction in impaired driving crashes might result from a combination of educational and enforcement initiatives.
 Due to the interconnected nature of various safety activities in the region, fatalities and injuries will be used as the benchmark for annual progress in each emphasis area.
 The RPC will utilize crash data gathered by regional police departments and managed by the NHDOT for outcome evaluations.
 Additionally, changes in traffic volumes, crash severity, and crash characteristics will offer valuable insights into the effectiveness of safety countermeasures.
 The RPC will build upon the foundational analysis of the initial plan and enhance it with new data.
 For evaluating process outcomes, the RPC will collect information on metrics such as activities conducted, projects completed, and people engaged.
-An annual report summarizing the process and outcomes of the various strategies and actions will be produced, aligning with the annual compilation of crash data.
+An annual report summarizing the process and outcomes of the various strategies and actions will be produced, aligning with the annual compilation of crash data and will be incorporated into the annual HSIP target setting process and MPO System Performance Report.